Understanding Component and Parts Shortages (and How to Survive Them)

 - Move away from single-sourced parts.

 This last tip is critical.
 As basic as it sounds, having multiple sources per part is no longer just a nice-to-have; it is a requirement.
 In today's market, with options becoming limited, having the ability to rapidly select alternative qualified suppliers and keep your products on schedule is even more critical.
+To get clear visibility into available parts, source new commodities, and access advanced analytics, a digital procurement intelligence platform can give OEMs access to billions of data points and be a key tool in building a next-gen supply chain.

 No matter what the future holds for component supply, it's important to have a robust supply chain strategy, complete with sourcing plans and strong supplier relationships, in order to protect your own operations.
 And if good times are around the corner, it still is prudent to plan ahead for the next component or parts shortage and big disruption.